rednafi/rednafi.com/content/zephyr/einstellung_effect.md

 pull the magnet away, the hoop creates a magnetic field that pulls it back.
 This occurs because the hoop aims to prevent any change in the surrounding magnetic field.
 That's Lenz's
-Law: the hoop consistently acts to maintain the magnetic field's status quo, reacting against the motion that initiated the change.
+Law: the hoop consistently acts to maintain the magnetic field's status quo, reacting against the motion that's the cause of the existence of the magnetic flux in the first place.
+Generators leverage this principle to convert mechanical motion into electrical energy.

 In my experience, knowledge works like this as well.
 The very thing that made you good at what you do often prevents you from getting better.